hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 Returns: `ok` on success, an error message on fail.

-### Reload
+### reload

-issue a `reload` to force reload the config.
+Issue a `reload` to force reload the config.

 ### kill

-issue a `kill` to get into a kill mode, where you can kill an app by clicking on it.
+Issue a `kill` to get into a kill mode, where you can kill an app by clicking on it.
 You can exit it with ESCAPE.

 Kind of like xkill.